Effective Date: 12 July, 2023

 6.8 Equipment Safeguarding

-Our supplier shall have adequate management systems in place to cover aspects where employees are operating with dangerous or hazardous substances or with equipment, production machines or other machinery.
-In all of these cases our supplier shall ensure that workers are provided with the correct protective equipment and the equipment/machinery should be fitted with properly maintained guards, interlocks and barriers to ensure our employees safety.
+Our suppliers shall have adequate management systems in place to cover aspects where employees are operating with dangerous or hazardous substances or with equipment, production machines or other machinery.
+In all of these cases our suppliers shall ensure that workers are provided with the correct protective equipment and the equipment/machinery should be fitted with properly maintained guards, interlocks and barriers to ensure our employees safety.

 6.9 Clean and Safe Buildings and Facilities

 In those facilities that require workers to live on site their dormitories shall be provided for by the supplier or their labour agent.
 Dormitories shall be well maintained to ensure safety with reasonable personal space.
-They shall have access to lockable storage for worker’s private belongings.
-They shall be clean with appropriate emergency exits and signage, access to clean drinking water, hot water for bathing/washing and adequate heating and ventilation.
+There shall be access to lockable storage for worker’s private belongings.
+The dormitories shall be clean with appropriate emergency exits and signage, access to clean drinking water, hot water for bathing/washing and adequate heating and ventilation.
 Workers shall have reasonable privileges to enter and leave their accommodation and these facilities shall comply with legal safety standards and regulations.

-Our supplier shall have a Code of Conduct in place, to showcase their values and commitment to; ethical; environmental; human rights; labour and health and safety topics related to their business operations.
-Procedures and physical controls that are put in place shall be in relative and adequate for the associated risk and in accordance with our supplier’s Code of Conduct.
-This document will have a continuous improvement methodology and be based on Internationally recognised standards and management systems as well as comply with all relevant laws and regulations.
-A copy of the Code of Conduct shall be visible in the facility; written in the local language.
-In addition, we expect our supplier to have a process for setting requirements in their Code of Conduct on to their suppliers and monitoring their compliance.
-Our supplier’s management shall ensure that the messages contained their Code of Conduct is transferred throughout their business and relevant employees are trained on its contents and related procedures, risks and policies.
-In addition, we expect our supplier to be able to show supporting documentation and/or evidence that such actions are taking place and training should be recorded as and when it is completed.
+Our suppliers shall have their own code of conduct to showcase their values and commitment to ethical, environmental, human rights, labour and health and safety topics related to their business operations.
+Procedures and physical controls shall be adequate for the associated risk and in accordance with this document.
+The supplier shall promote continuous improvement methodologies and be based on Internationally recognised standards and management systems and shall comply with all relevant laws and regulations.
+A copy of the supplier’s code shall be visible in the facility; written in the local language.
+In addition, we expect our supplier to have a process for setting requirements in their code to their suppliers and monitoring their compliance.
+Our supplier’s management shall ensure that the messages contained in their code is transferred throughout their business and relevant employees are trained on its contents and related procedures, risks and policies.
+In addition, we expect our suppliers to be able to show supporting documentation and/or evidence that such actions are taking place and training should be recorded as and when it is completed.
 Training shall be in accordance applicable laws and regulations.

 7.1 Management Systems